-These classification results were then sent to the filter component, which compared them with other feature subsets (step 7).
-The filter component had a configurable tolerance value that was used to select feature subset(s) with relatively good classification results compared to the best performing model(s) or other benchmark(s).
+Figure 1 presents the workflow of our learned filtering architecture (LFA) for processing, analyzing, and extracting insights from the data collection.
+The classification results obtained from the current feature subset were then sent to the Filter component, which compared them with other feature subsets (step 7).
+The filter component has a configurable tolerance value, which was used to select feature subset(s) that have relatively good classification results compared to the best performing model(s) or other benchmark(s).

 Next, the LFA checked whether other variable groups were available for processing (step 8).
-If so, the feature selection process was repeated to create the next subset (step 9).
-Otherwise, the filtering process terminated and output the filtered results, i.e., variable groups with relatively strong predictive power of the outcomes (step 10).
+If so, the Feature Selection process was repeated to create the next subset (step 9).
+Otherwise, the filtering process terminated and output the filtered results, i.e., variable groups with relatively strong predictive power of the target outcomes (step 10).

-A large portion (75%) of the input data formed a structured training set used to construct a classifier.
-The remaining data was a hold-out test set used to evaluate the classifier.
-The classification results were then filtered to extract the best predictor group(s) of the target class variable.
-For example, if the performance metrics exceed the threshold values, the predictor group was added to the final output queue.
+A large portion (75%) of the combined input data formed a structured training set used to construct a classifier.
+The remaining data was a hold-out test set for evaluating the classifier.
+The classification results then went through a filter that extracted the best predictor group(s) of the target class variable.
+For example, if the performance metrics exceed their threshold values, the predictor group was added to the final output queue.
 When all variable groups were evaluated, LFA returned the final insights obtained from the input.

-Although the number of observations per participant was substantial, the overall number of participants was relatively small (n=45).
-The collected data thus had some imbalance in the distribution of the outcomes, with missed meal-time insulin being a relatively less frequent event.
+Although the number of observations per participant was substantial, the overall number of participants was relatively small.
+As a result, the collected data had some imbalance in the distribution of the outcomes, with missed meal-time insulin being a relatively less frequent event.
 Classification models constructed using imbalanced datasets may result in the minority class being neglected [43].
-To avoid this problem, we applied an imbalanced learning algorithm that combined the Synthetic Minority Oversampling Technique (SMOTE) [44] and Tomek link (T-link) [45].
-Both techniques have been used effectively for training imbalanced data, especially for small datasets [46, 47, 48].
+To avoid this problem, we applied an imbalanced learning algorithm that combined the Synthetic Minority Oversampling Technique (SMOTE) [44] and Tomek link (T-link) [45] Both techniques have been used effectively for training imbalanced data, especially for small datasets [46, 47, 48].

 We employed SMOTE to enrich the minority class by creating artificial examples in the minority class rather than replicating existing samples to prevent overfitting.
 SMOTE creates new samples from linear combinations of two or more similar samples selected from the minority class using a distance measure.
-Each instance was created by perturbing the original samples attributes by a random amount one-at-a-time within the difference to the neighboring instances.
+Each instance was created by perturbing the original sample's attributes one at a time at a random amount within the difference to the neighbouring instances.

-T-link was applied to remove noisy data introduced by SMOTE from the majority class.
+We applied T-link to remove noisy data (which may have been introduced by SMOTE) from the majority class.
 Potential noisy data was detected by comparing the distances between any two samples from different classes and the distances between an arbitrary sample and one of the two samples [45].
-If the distance between the former pair is smaller, then either sample in that pair is a noise or both are borderline instances [49].
-To ensure integrity of the test set, SMOTE and Tlink were applied only to the training set.
+If the distance between the former pair is smaller, then either sample in that pair is a noise or both are border-line instances [49].
+SMOTE and T-link were applied only to the training set to ensure integrity of the test set.